JoyclynUjunwaOgbonna/JoyclynUjunwaOgbonna/README.md

 - 👋 Hi, I’m @JoyclynUjunwaOgbonna
-- 👀 I’m interested in python for machine learning and artificial intelligence
+- 👀 I’m interested in machine learning and artificial intelligence
 - 🌱 I’m currently learning machine learning
 - 💞️ I’m looking to collaborate on/contribute to data science project
 - 📫 How to reach me ogbonnajoyclyn@gmail.com